flet-dev/website/docs/publish/web/dynamic-website/hosting/docker.md

 **Run and Test Your Docker Container:**

-Create a container from your image and test it:
+Create a container from your image and test it.

 ```bash
 docker run -p 80:8000 <project-name>